 Massage may be an effective way for you to feel better physically, mentally, and emotionally.
 You may have to experiment with different types of massage to determine what works best for you, but that’s part of the process.
 You’ll receive benefits from each kind of massage.

 You may also have to work with different massage therapists to find the provider that’s best for you, but you’ll learn something from each one.
 Always communicate your expectations and needs clearly to your massage therapist and speak up if something makes you uncomfortable.
-Talk with your doctor before getting any kind of massage if you have have health concerns or medical conditions.
+Talk with your doctor before getting any kind of massage if you have health concerns or medical conditions.

 You may enjoy these related articles: